JamesHageman/big-picture/README.md

 # BIGpicture

 Our project for Waterloohacks 2016.
-Read all about on [Devpost](http://devpost.com/software/bigpicture).
+Read all about it on [Devpost](http://devpost.com/software/bigpicture).

 ## Contributors